Roland W‑30 Jog Wheel & Encoder Replacements

 Panel mount bushing with threaded nut

-Notes: When installing this encoder, You will need to use (1) metal washer as mentioned in the installation notes below.
+Notes: When installing this encoder, You will need to use (one) metal washer as mentioned in the installation notes below.
 This ensures the height of the original Roland jog wheel is the same as before.
 The wiring for this encoder is the same as all the other Bourns encoders shown on this page.
 Pins A, B & C need to be wired differently from the original Roland encoder as shown in the wiring diagram below in Figure 1

 ENCODER